-In Chinese, ‘yee’ means fish, a symbol of plenty.
-‘Sang’ shares the same pronunciation of 升, means uplifting.
+The dish is called yee-sang.
+In Chinese, ‘yee’ means fish, a symbol of abundance.
+‘Sang’ means reborn and lively.
+‘Sang’ also shares the same pronunciation as 升, means promotion and enhancement.
 With a name like that, no wonder ‘yee sang’ is one of the most popular dish for Chinese New Year around Singapore and Malaysia.

-- 80g carrot, julienne (I cut it into curls)
+- 80g carrot, julienne or shredded into curls

 - 30g alfalfa

 - 80g fennel bulbs, sliced

 - 1 tbsp. soy sauce